canertunc/twitter_emotion_analysis/README.md

 ## 📑 Detailed Report

 For a more comprehensive analysis and detailed discussion of methods, results, and conclusions, please refer to the `report.pdf` file available in this GitHub repository.

+## 🏆 About This Project

+This project was created as a pre-internship task assigned by IdaMobile company.
+It was developed as part of the application process for a volunteer internship position and demonstrates a complete machine learning solution for emotion analysis on Twitter data.